kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 - AzureTranslator
 - SystranTranslator

-The `PonsDictionary` and `CollinsGermanDicionary` `Lookup($word)` methods return html (or optionally XML in the case of PonsDictionary) that is site-specific, undocumented custom HTML used to display the dictionary look-up results on the PONS and Collins Dictionary websites, respectively.
+The `PonsDictionary` and `CollinsGermanDicionary` `Lookup($word)` methods return **HTML** (or optionally XML in the case of PonsDictionary) that is specific to the the PONS and Collins Dictionary websites, respectively.
+The format of this HTML is undocumented.
+It is custom, site-specific HTML.

-Since both the HTML tags and the many classes used are undocumented, in order to extract the actual dicionary meanings, you must study the HTML results and create, for example, custom `XPath` queries that return the dictionary definitions, and any associated usage expressions.
-The `PonsIterator`and `CollinsIterator` attempt to do this.
+Since both the HTML tags and the many CSS used are undocumented, in order to extract the actual dicionary definitions (and any associated sample expressions) from the HTML, you must study the HTML results and implement aqs solution; for example, create custom `XPath` queries to extract from the HTML, the dictionary definitions and any associated sample expressions.
+TThe `PonsIterator`and `CollinsIterator` classes are attempt to do this.

 ## Text and HTML Output Examples